Haxedblack/argparse-cli-tools/README.md

 - 🧵 Git-tracked daily progress
 - 🎨 Color-coded CLI output with `colorama`
 - 🛠️ Beginner-friendly layout for learning and experimentation
+- 🌐 API interaction with `requests` and JSON parsing
+- 🗃️ Filesystem manipulation with `pathlib`

 ---